apilayer/language-detection/README.md

 The Promises/A+ implementation used for this is this excellent bare bones library:
 [https://www.npmjs.com/package/promise](https://www.npmjs.com/package/promise)

-The language-detection library supports either mode and use of either one is not mutually exclusive to the alternative, so it's possible to use either just one exclusively or a combination, even in the same call.
+The language-detection library supports either mode and use of either one is not mutually exclusive to the alternative, so it's possible to use one exclusively or a combination, even in the same call, both the callback will be called and the promise handlers invoked.

 ## Simple Detection